MORE-Platform/more-limesurvey/README.md

 # MORE Limesurvey
 MORE-Specific Repackaging of Limesurvey

+---
+## Development

+This repository contains a `docker-compose.yaml` to launch Limesurvey locally for development and testing.

+After starting the Compose using `docker compose up -d`, Limesurvey is available at http://localhost:8080.
+To access the configuration backend, login via http://localhost:8080/index.php/admin/authentication/sa/login.

 ## Authentication

 For authentication in MORE we use SSO based on OAuth with Keycloak.
-With the plugin https://github.com/BDSU/limesurvey-oauth2, we can use our account we use for the MORE studymanager to sign into Limesurvey.
+With the plugin https://github.com/BDSU/limesurvey-oauth2, we can use our account we use for the MORE Study-Manager to sign in to Limesurvey.

 The OAuth-plugin is shipped within this docker-image, but needs to be "loaded" before it can be enabled and configured.